-Liza Fior

-Architect with expertise in public spaces

-Founding Partner, muf architecture/art LLP
+Liza Fior Architect with expertise in public spaces Founding Partner, muf architecture/art LLP

 Liza Fior is one of the founding members of muf architecture/art, an internationally recognised practice whose work for the public realm is pragmatic yet ambitious.
 Projects range from strategic urban design and masterplanning to detailed buildings, landscapes and streetscapes. muf won the European Prize for Public Space for Barking Town Square and was recognised by the international Divia Awards 2023.
-Liza is a Professor of Architecture and Spatial Practise at UAL, co-founder of We Are Here Venice and was previously a Mayor's Design Advocate.
+Liza is a Professor of Architecture and Spatial Practise at UAL, co-founder of We Are Here Venice and was previously a Mayor's Design Advocate. www.muf.co.uk

-Olivia Forty Architect with heritage expertise Associate, Wright & Wright Architects
+Olivia Forty Architect with heritage expertise Senior Associate, Wright & Wright Architects

-Olivia Forty joined Wright & Wright Architects in 2018 and has particular expertise working with existing buildings, often within listed settings.
+Olivia Forty joined Wright & Wright Architects in 2018 and has expertise working with historic buildings, usually within listed settings.
 Projects include All Souls College and St Edmund Hall in Oxford, and the British Museum in London.
 Her work involves inserting new interventions into sensitive historic settings, working with heritage fabric to create exciting new spaces.
-Olivia previously worked at FVWW in Antwerp and Casper Mueller Kneer and Niall McLaughlin Architects in London.
+Olivia previously worked at FVWW in Antwerp and Niall McLaughlin Architects in London.
+She is a full member of the Institute of Historic Building Conservation.